3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 If it is already installed it should now bring up a request for an update, type `y` to update Kiauh

-You can try to update `Klipper`, `Moonraker` & `Mainsail`

-The updates will probably fail.
+You can try to update `Klipper`, `Moonraker` & `Mainsail` These updates will probably fail.

+## UPDATE/REMOVE COMPONENTS

+A quick note on `Crowsnest` before we go further, the latest version is NOT compatible with this old Buster image used on this T300 printer.
+DO NOT UPDATE IT!
+IT WILL NOT WORK HERE!
+It is very importatnt to leave `Crowsnest` exactly as it is!!

-As on my system these items had been locked with permission/user/group changes & it was not possible to update them, it turned out you can remove them though, so it was quicker & easier to simply remove them in `Kiauh` & reinstall the new versions a-fresh!
+Moving on, my system these items had been locked with permission/user/group changes & it was not possible to update them, it turned out you can remove them though, so it was quicker & easier to simply remove them in `Kiauh` & reinstall the new versions a-fresh!
 Then you know there's no old stuff floating about in there also.
 BUT READ ON BEFORE YOU DO THIS!!!

 However, if your system is the same as mine `Mainsail` will need an extra command to allow you to modify it in any way to remove or update it.